 Demand for the Japanese language is high due to growing India-Japan relation and Japanese companies expanding Indian operations.
 Japan is synonymous with high quality and technologically advanced products.
 Japanese is the most popular choice among East Asian languages in India.

 Since Japanese has a reputation for being difficult to learn.
 Thus, there is less competition for job positions with Japanese-speaking applicants.
 If you’re looking for a foreign language that is highly paid in India, then Japanese is the language that get you paid the most in India and abroad.
-The Career Scope of Japanese in India is stupendous.
+The Career Scope of Japanese in India is stupendous if you achieve high level of proficiency like JLPT N2.

 Mandarin Chinese is spoken by more than a billion people in the world.
 The 21st century belongs to China and Knowing the Chinese language will allow you to compete effectively in the global economy of the future.